 Suggestion: Why not serve several different wines and turn your Thanksgiving into a mini wine tasting, with votes on which wine goes best?
 Since guests often ask what they can bring, can assign a different wine to different guest.

-Sparkling Wines.
+- Sparkling Wines.
 These range from pricier Champagnes to inexpensive Cavas from Spain.
-Either way, most people love a blass of bubbly.
+Either way, most people love a glass of bubbly.
 You can serve a glass as an apéritif as well as at the table.

-Here, you want a red that doesn’t overwhelm the turkey—no heavy tanins.
+For roast turkey (or chicken), you want a red that doesn’t overwhelm the turkey—one without heavy tannins.

 - Beaujolais.
 This French wine is a favorite among those who like lots of jammy fruit.
 While regular Beaujolais ages in barrels before its release, 10 days or so before every Thanksgiving, Beaujolais Nouveau—the unaged, fresh wine—arrives in the United States.
 It’s very light and fruity.
 Read more about it.